nicolaslouge/nicolaslougecom/content/project/2013-airbus-entry-into-service-process-tool-EISPT/index.md

 **Location:** Toulouse, France

-In March 2013, I interned at Altran as a project manager working on the INIS bundle for [Airbus](https://www.airbus.com/en).
+In March 2013, I started my internship at Altran as a project manager working on the INIS bundle for [Airbus](https://www.airbus.com/en).

-The bundle consisted of multiple projects and one of them was a tool called EISPT for Entry Into Service Process Tool.
+The program consisted of multiple projects and one of them was a tool called EISPT for Entry Into Service Process Tool.
 EISPT was an internal tool supporting the hardware and software needs of every Airbus’s IT projects.
 If a project required to have a specific number of servers with specific requirements and software, they would create a request in EISPT so another team could take care of that request.

 As a project manager, I worked with the development team (SQLI) and managed the upcoming sprints and releases.
 I set up KPIs and tools to monitor daily every ticket created with the support team to be able to quickly identify trends and manage risks.
-The tool was set to be released broadly to the entire company around the end of my internship so to prepare for that, I designed the Service Desk Guide and processes that were needed to create the Level 1 support and was in charge of the early support until the LV1 was operational.
+The tool was set to be released broadly to the entire company around the end of my internship so to prepare for that, I designed the Service Desk Guide and processes that were needed to create the Level 1 support and was in charge of the early support until it was operational.

-Research paper: Study on the management of change during the transition of services.
+Research paper: Study on the change management during the transition of services.